fuyuncat/rquery/EXAMPLES.md

    ```
    Abc     aBC     0
    ```
-- replace(str, sub, new) - Replace all sub1 in a string with sub2<br/>
+- replace(str, sub, new) : Normal function.
+Replace all sub1 in a string with sub2<br/>
    ```
    echo "AAABBBcccDDDEEE"|rq -q "s replace(@raw,'ccc','333')"
    ```